Hysteroscopic Sterilization With The Essure Device

 Lawsuits

-Bayer became the subject of legal action pertaining to the device in 2014, when a woman filed suit on the basis that the implant procedure led to multiple hospitalizations, and ultimately her hysterectomy.
+Bayer became the subject of legal action pertaining to the device in 2014 when a woman filed suit on the basis that the implant procedure led to multiple hospitalizations and, ultimately, her hysterectomy.
 The lawsuit alleges that Bayer violated the conditions upon which the device’s original manufacturer, Conceptus, initially received FDA approval.
 The plaintiff and her legal team also maintained that the company intentionally deceived consumers regarding the risks associated with the implant by concealing negative information that was released.